AEMET (Spain's Meteorological Agency) MCP server

 pip install uv

-1. Navigate to Claude > Settings > Developer > Edit Config > claude_desktop_config.json
+1. Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json

-2. Add this configuration inside the "mcpServers" section:
+2. Add the following block inside the "mcpServers" section:

 "aemet_mcp_": {